Ducks Unlimited Canada to help shape the future of healthy watersheds in B.C. — Ducks Unlimited Canada Skip to main content

 George Heyman, Minister of Environment and Climate Change Strategy

-George Heyman, Minister of Environment and Climate Change Strategy © DUC
+George Heyman, Minister of Environment and Climate Change Strategy © Ducks Unlimited Canada

 Surrey, British Columbia – In response to climate change and extreme weather events, the Government of B.C. is looking for ways to boost the protection and restoration of B.C.’s watersheds.
 Today, the Province took an important step with the release of its Watershed Security Strategy and discussion paper.
 It’s a document that includes conservation advice from Ducks Unlimited Canada.